g-erm/tp/docs/UserGuide.md

     edit job 1 c/Dog Cafe p/82827731 v/3 pr/high

-:black_nib: To edit the 3rd job and clear existing job descriptions,
+:black_nib: To edit the 3rd job's phone number to be _94256789_,

-    edit job 3 t/
+    edit job 3 p/94256789

-<div style="page-break-after: always;"></div>

 **Step by Step:**

 Step 1.
-Ensure there is at least 1 job in the jobs list. <br>
 Type `edit job 1 c/Dog Cafe p/82827731 v/3 pr/high` in the *command box* and press *Enter*.

 ![Edit Job Step 1](images/editJob1.png)

 <br>

 Step 2.
-The result of the command in the *result display* will depend on the specific job that is being edited, specifically its input fields that were not edited.
 The message that will be shown in the *result display* is
->Edited job: {Original Job Title} Company: Dog Cafe Phone: 82827731 Email: {Original Email} Address: {Original Address} Priority: high Vacancy: 3 Tags: {Original Tags}
+>Job edited!

 <br>

 Step 3.
 The application will show the updated list of jobs with the edited job.
-Type `view job 1` or click the edited job's card to view the job's new information in detail.
+Click on the job to view the its new information in detail!

 ![Edit Job Step 2](images/editJob2.png)